tomsWebConsulting/twcsl/Element/Product Variant/Product Option First Variant Select Auto/README.md

   rest of the steps.

 * Add code from file **[product option first variant select auto.html][7]** to Website > Pages > Website Tools > Code Injection > FOOTER.
-Please see [Add code to code injection][8].
-Read the code for any instructions within.
+Refer to [Add code to code injection][8] for details.

 * Options

-  * Store Per-page
+  * Page Specific

-    * This option will be the one most will want to use if you have only a single Store page you want to have this effect.
+    * Use this option if you have only a single page you want to have this effect.

     * Add the following code to Store Settings > Advanced > Page Header Code Injection for the store page.
-Please see [Per-page code injection][9].
+Refer to [Per-page code injection][9] for details.
-      Read the code for any instructions within.

       ```html
       <script type="application/vnd.twc.pofvsa">